CA LIC #1057703

 Common Questions Regarding California Fence Laws

-Following proper protocol isn’t just neighborly; it’s essential under the California Good Neighbor Fence Law.
+Following proper protocol isn’t just neighborly; it’s essential under the California Good Neighbor Fence Act.
 Once you understand how California sees fence ownership, the law makes a lot of sense.
 But that doesn’t mean it’s not without its gray areas that require some clarification for homeowners.

 One of the most common questions is about your insurance’s role in all of this.
 Most insurance plans cover fences under “other structures,” meaning they provide 10% of a dwelling’s coverage amount.